lexaugd/MindNest/README.md

 - **Optimized Performance**: Efficient caching and incremental updates for faster responses
 - **Lightweight Mode**: Option to run with vector search only for better performance
 - **Model Switching**: Choose between larger (high quality) or smaller (faster) language models
+- **Convenient Launcher**: Launch the application with different configurations using the included launcher script

 ## Setup